 Asana is an excellent tool for simple, project-based KPI tools.
 As a complete project management system, Asana allows you to track tasks, projects, conversations, and dashboards.

 In Asana, they refer to their KPI tracking system as “OKR,” which stands for Objectives and Key Results.
-In the OKR system, administrators can create different tasks with objectives attached to them.
+In the OKR system, administrators can create tasks with objectives attached to them.

-Their dashboard provides you with a range of tactical overviews that you can use to track your progress across each of your individual projects.
+Their dashboard provides you with a range of tactical overviews that you can use to track your progress across each of your projects.

 Why You Need KPI Tools